-- The CCO will keep a running record of all suspected and confirm cases across the network to keep track of number and identify if any epidemiologicallinks exist between cases and determine if any site-specific interventions are required. - The CCO will submit this information to Department of Public Health using the COVID-19 Case and Contact Line List for the Educational Sector within 1 business day of notification of a confirmed case.
+The CCO will keep a running record of all suspected and confirm cases across the network to keep track of number and identify if any epidemiological links exist between cases and determine if any site-specific interventions are required.
+The CCO will submit this information to Department of Public Health using the COVID-19 Case and Contact Line List for the Educational Sector within 1 business day of notification of a confirmed case.
 If needed, additional time may be requested.
-For technical assistance on how to complete the line list contact: ACDC-education@ph.lacounty.gov. - The CCO and EDs will determine whether additional notification is needed to inform the wider school community about the school exposure and precautions being taken to prevent spread of COVID-19.
-A general notification letter template is available at: COVID-19 Template Notification Letters for Education Setting.
+For technical assistance on how to complete the line list contact: ACDC-education@ph.lacounty.gov.
+The CCO and EDs will determine whether additional notification is needed to

-- The CCO will report the cluster (3 or more confirmed cases) to the LACDPH Acute Communicable Disease Control (ACDC) Education Sector Team within 1 business day via email at: ACDC-education@ph.lacounty.gov or bycalling (888) 397-3993 or (213) 240-7821. - Compete the Line List for Cases and Contacts, available at: COVID-19 Case and Contact Line List for the Educational Sector and submit it to ACDC-Education@ph.lacounty.gov.
+- The CCO will report the cluster (3 or more confirmed cases) to the LACDPH Acute Communicable Disease Control (ACDC) Education Sector Team within 1 business day via email at: ACDC-education@ph.lacounty.gov or by calling (888) 397-3993 or (213) 240-7821. - O Compete the Line List for Cases and Contacts, available at: COVID-19 Case and Contact Line List for the Educational Sector and submit it to ACDC-Education@ph.lacounty.gov.
 For technical assistance on how to complete the line list contact - o If outbreak criteria are not met, the school continues with routine exposure management. - o If outbreak criteria are met, the LACDPH Outbreak Management Branch (OMB) is activated. - o An OMB public health investigator is assigned to coordinate with the school on outbreak management for the duration of the outbreak investigation. - School Compliance Team will submit requested information, including updates to the Line List for Cases and Contacts, to the OMB Investigator until the outbreak is resolved (i.e., at least 14 days since the last confirmed case).